Liechtensteiners: United States

 Liechtensteiner Americans in the United States number 1,244.
 The first recorded Liechtensteiner to move to America was Joseph Batliner.
 In 1846, a flood followed by a famine caused 250 Liechtensteiners to move to America; this was the first large wave of emigration from Liechtenstein.
 Dubuque, Iowa became the favored destination for Liechtensteiners moving to America, because the community was German-speaking.
 Liechtensteiners in Dubuque formed a close-knit community often marrying each other and godfathering each other's children.
 After this wave, a small trickle continued with spikes after World War I and World War II.

 Other Locations

 Small numbers of Liechtensteiners immigrated to Canada and South America, mainly to Brazil and Argentina.

 Religion

 Roman Catholicism is the state religion of Liechtenstein.
 As of the 2020 census, 70% of Liechtensteiners were Catholic, while 8% were other Christians.
 Sixteen percent practiced other faiths (6% Muslim, 10% no affiliation), while 4% were undeclared.
-Many shops and businesses close for the Sabbath.